pacojq/Xaloc/README.md

 ## Features

-Right now, Xaloc is completely bare-bones.
+Right now, Xaloc is very bare-bones.
 Its most basic features are:

  - Basic Scene/Entity/Component structure.
  - Support for OpenGL.
  - In-game debug UI using ImGui.
  - Simple 2D batch renderer.
+ - C# scripting.

 Other features coming up in the future are: